Skip to content

 What is Subletting?

-Subletting is a form of alienation of the commercial lease, as is, for example, lease assignment, and it is a lease below the main lease.
+Subletting is a form of alienation of the commercial lease, as is, for example, lease assignment, and it is a lease that sits under another lease (the head lease).
 For example, subletting may occur when a commercial tenant has a lease covering five separate offices and they wish to sublease one.

 Let us explore some key points to note about subletting in a commercial lease.